 The following section describes the characteristics of the messages required to support the business processes described in the Use Cases section of this document.
 In each case, the characteristics are divided into mandatory and optional sections, and the characteristics are compared with existing candidate messages in the existing ISO 20022 message catalogue.

+Simplicity

+The IPFI process is designed to be usable by participants of many different kinds.
+Though these will include large banks with sophisticated internal processes, large development departments and prior knowledge of the existing ISO 20022 message set, the IPFI process also needs to be operable by small depositary institutions such as Micro Finance Initiatives (MFIs) and small credit associations (e.g. SACCOs.)
+These institutions may lack the advantages of larger participants, and the IPFI process therefore needs to use a message set which is as simple as possible.

 Identification

-The STIP process requires a standard way of associating an identifier with a participant in a STIP scheme.
+The IPFI process requires a standard way of associating an identifier with a participant in a IPFI scheme.
 An identifier is a piece of information that one party knows about another party, which servicing participants can use to identify their party's account.
-A participant entity may be an FI, but membership of STIP schemes is not restricted to FIs: for instance, STIP schemes treat PISPs as members of STIP schemes, and a customer may route a payment request to an identifier which resolves to a PISP.
-This section describes the requirements for such an association, which is used in multiple messages in the STIP process.
+A participant entity may be an FI, but membership of IPFI schemes is not restricted to FIs: for instance, IPFI schemes treat TPPs as members of IPFI schemes, and a customer may route a payment request to an identifier which resolves to a TPP.
+This section describes the requirements for such an association, which is used in multiple messages in the IPFI process.

 An identifier sets up a relationship with three points: